gael-millot/bam_fastq_qc/README.md

 <br /><br />
 ## AIM

-Comparative analysis of methylation in E. coli using Hifi PacBio Revio long reads.
+Quality Control (QC) for illumina short reads or Hifi PacBio Revio long reads.

 <br /><br />
 ## WARNINGS

-Can be only used for specific experimental designs performed by Loot et al.
+Can only works for files ending by .bam, .fq or .fastq.

 <br /><br />
 ## CONTENT